10 Best Commercial Air Fresheners

 Maintenance and Longevity

-HVAC diffusers with large reservoirs, such as 600 mL tanks, can run for weeks between refills, but the oil viscosity and ambient temperature affect consumption rates.
+HVAC diffusers with large reservoirs, such as 600 mL tanks, can run for weeks between refills, but oil viscosity and ambient temperature affect consumption rates.
 In cold climates or heavily air-conditioned buildings, diffusion slows; in warm, stagnant spaces, it accelerates.
-Plan to inspect these units weekly during the first month to establish a realistic refill cadence for your specific environment.
+Plan to inspect these units weekly during the first month to establish a realistic refill cadence for your environment.

 Cleaning is another factor.
 Aerosol nozzles can clog with dust and oil, producing uneven sprays or drips.
 Wipe the nozzle monthly with a soft cloth.
 Passive systems that touch surfaces may leave a light residue over time; select dry-fragrance technologies if you need to protect painted walls or polished fixtures.